PRIVATE JET PRICING EXPLAINED

 On-demand private jet charter pricing

 On-demand charter is effectively a pay-as-you-go model for private jet travel.
-It could be compared to a private jet rental, but the pilot is included.
-How much does it cost to rent a private jet, you might ask?
-You can charter an aircraft from the wider charter market, for a specific trip at a cost that is based on market conditions at the time of booking.
+You charter an aircraft from the wider charter market, for a specific trip at a cost that is based on market conditions at the time of booking.

-While this can be an attractive option for those who are looking to fly privately only rarely or as a one-off, service levels and aircraft are more variable, pricing can fluctuate considerably and there is less flexibility in booking terms, which can leave you more exposed when plans change.
+While this can be an attractive option for those who are looking to fly privately only rarely or as a one-off, it does come with a number of service compromises compared to shared ownership, jet cards or memberships.
+Service levels and aircraft are more variable, pricing can fluctuate considerably and there is less flexibility in booking terms, which can leave you more exposed when plans change.

 Another consideration for charter is that the initial quote may not be all-inclusive.
 When considering a quote, you should ensure that you understand any additional costs that may be incurred.
 Depending on the provider or location, you may find extra costs apply for services or amenities such as de-icing, some types of catering or internet connectivity.